 From Amman to Petra, the JETT Bus, a scheduled air-conditioned coach that can be booked in advance online, departs at 6.30am and reaches Petra in around four hours.
 From Petra to Amman the JETT Bus departs 5.00pm.
 The trip takes around four hours.
 For more information visit The JETT Bus website.

-Regular minibuses travel daily between Amman’s South Bus Station (Wihdat) and Wadi Musa, via the Desert Highway.
-These buses leave Amman and Wadi Musa when full every hour or so.
+Regular minibuses travel daily between Amman’s South Bus Station (Wihdat) and Petra, via the Desert Highway.
+These buses leave Amman and Petra when full every hour or so.
 From Amman services run from 6am until noon.
-From Wadi Musa services run from 6am until around 4pm.
-Schedules change frequently but hotels in Wadi Musa can give up-to-date advice.
+From Petra services run from 6am until around 4pm.
+Schedules change frequently but hotels in Petra can give up-to-date advice.

 It is possible to take a taxi from Amman Queen Alia Airport to Petra.
 A standard trip will cost around 85JD (110€) one way.